JamesLowther/blog/Writeups/ENOWARS 7.md

     main()
 ```

+---

 # oldschool
 **Category: Web**

 This service was another web service running under Docker.
-It was written in PHP, a language I am less confident with, and was running on the port `9080`.
+It was written in PHP, a language I am less confident with, and was running on port `9080`.
 This service was meant to replicate a school management system, allowing students to enrol in courses and view their grades.

 ![[../Files/Pasted image 20230722223104.png]]